-We request that parents alert us if their child is absent due to sickness or a family holiday.
-Reviewed and updated March 2024.
-R.C.
+We request that parent's alert us if their child is absent due to sickness or a family holiday.
 In addition, the following procedures and documentation in relation to health and safety is in place:

-- > Risk assessment.
+- Risk assessment.

 - Record of visitors.

-- > Fire safety procedures.
+- Fire safety procedures.

-- > Fire safety records and certificates.
+- Fire safety records and certificates.

 - Operational procedures for outings.

-- > Administration of medication.
+- Administration of medication.

 - > Prior parental consent to administer medicine.

-- > Record of the administration of medicines.
+- Record of the administration of medicines.

 - > Prior parental consent for emergency treatment.

 - > Accident record.

-- > Sick children.
+- Sick children.

 - No smoking/vaping